meteofrance/meteonet/docs_src/data/rain-radar.md

 For each pixel of the rainfall product is associated a quality code with values ranging between 0 (very bad) and 100 (perfect), the values are in percents.
 If the value is missing, then the value is 255.

 The rain radar quality code data is organized as specified [here](#radar-data).
-The original data was to heavy to be manipulated so the qulity code data are divided into 2 files :
+The original data was to heavy to be manipulated so the quality code data are divided into 2 files :

 * `rainfall_mean_quality_DATE.npz` contains the quality code's average over a day and for each pixel.